Samuel-dot-cloud/Hero-squad/README.md

 # PROJECT NAME.
 The project is titled 'Hero-squad app'.
-The project basically functions as the title suggests.
+The project basically functions as the title suggests.For more information check out the following link:https://samuel-dot-cloud.github.io/Hero-squad/

 ## AUTHOR NAME.
 My name is Samuel and i am currently a learning software programmer at Moringa School.:man_technologist::man_technologist: